Distribution

 Example Flow

-$ divekit distribute
+$ divekit distribute --distribution my-assignment

-Would create 2 repositories with name "ST2-2024-{uuid}" and assign 2 members.
+Would create 2 repositories with name "assignment-{{uuid}}" and assign 5 members.

 ?
 Continue?
 [Y/n]: y

-Creating main repositories at #234567:
+Creating main repositories at group #234567:

 [ββββββββββββββββββββββββββββββββββββββββββββββββββ] 100% (2/2)

-Creating test repositories at #345678:
+Creating secure pipeline repositories at group #345678:

 [ββββββββββββββββββββββββββββββββββββββββββββββββββ] 100% (2/2)